taoenwen/libretro_fbneo/src/burner/libretro/README.md

 * While GPL code can't be mixed with non-commercial code, this is a non-issue since this port doesn't contain any GPL-licensed code.
 * Under european law, where the libretro buildbots are located, linking GPL and non-commercial softwares doesn't produce a derivative work, and doesn't extend the GPL license to the non-commercial work (source [here](https://joinup.ec.europa.eu/collection/eupl/licence-compatibility-permissivity-reciprocity-and-interoperability)).
 It is unclear whether the same applies in non-EU countries or not.

+## Note about this readme

+It mostly assumes you are using RetroArch as your libretro frontend, some specific instructions might differ if you are using another one.

 ## Extensions

 zip, 7z